Ryan Court

-Ryan A. Court (born May 28, 1988) is an American former professional baseball infielder.
+Ryan Arthur Court (born May 28, 1988) is an American former professional baseball infielder.
 He played in Major League Baseball (MLB) for one season for the Seattle Mariners.

 Career

 Arizona Diamondbacks

 Court attended Dundee-Crown High School in Carpentersville, Illinois.
 He attended Illinois State University and played college baseball for the Redbirds.
 He was drafted by the Arizona Diamondbacks in the 23rd round of the 2011 MLB draft.

 Court played in the Diamondbacks organization from 2011 through 2014.
 During his time with them, he played for the Missoula Osprey, South Bend Silver Hawks, Visalia Rawhide, and Mobile BayBears.
 Court was released by Arizona on March 30, 2015.

 Sioux City Explorers

-He played for the Sioux City Explorers of the independent American Association for the 2015 season.
+Court played for the Sioux City Explorers of the American Association of Independent Professional Baseball for the 2015 season.

 Boston Red Sox

 Court signed a minor league contract with the Boston Red Sox on May 2, 2016.
-He played for the Portland Sea Dogs and the Pawtucket Red Sox during the 2016 season.
-Court spent the 2017 season with Pawtucket.
+He played for the Double–A Portland Sea Dogs and the Triple–A Pawtucket Red Sox during the 2016 season.

+Court spent the 2017 season with Pawtucket, playing in 106 games and hitting .263/.347/.410 with 10 home runs and 44 RBI.
+He elected free agency following the season on November 6, 2017.